What is a Refugee Lens Investment?

-An investment must meet the criteria of at least one of the following categories to be included as a Refugee Investment:
+An investment must meet the criteria of at least one of the following categories below to be classified as a Refugee Lens Investment:

 Enterprise is at least: